java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 ```

 The `foldArguments` method accepts:
-- Target method handle, in our case the one pointing to `target` method;
+- `MethodHandle` *target*: The target method handle, in our case the one pointing to the `target` method.
-- `int` number specifying the starting position of arguments related to folding.
-In our case, the `sum` argument
-  is located at position `1`, so we passed `1`.
+- `int` *pos*: An integer specifying the starting position of arguments related to folding.
+In our case, the `sum` argument is located at position `1`, so we passed `1`.
 If we skip this argument, `pos` will default to `0`.
-- Combiner method handle, in our case it's the one pointing to `sum` method.
+- `MethodHandle` *combiner*: The combiner method handle, in our case the one pointing to the `sum` method.

 At the end, we can invoke the resulting method handle and pass all the arguments except `sum` which is going to be
 pre-calculated: